LAjoyan/sakila_lab_lilit_ajoyan/dashboard/pages/Category.md

 ```

 ---

 ## Insights

-- Categories with the highest revenue appear at the top of the chart.
+- The dropdown lets users instantly list all films in a chosen category.
-- This helps identify which film genres are the most profitable.
+- Useful for analyzing which genres have the most or fewest films.
-- Categories with lower revenue may indicate niche audiences or lower rental frequency.
+- Helps compare film availability across categories (e.g., Action vs. Family).
-- Use these insights to guide decisions on inventory, promotions, or marketing strategies.
+- Can support further analysis like revenue per category or popularity trends.